What is add_axes matplotlib

 rect[left, bottom, width, height]The parameter is used to set new dimensions of the figure.
 It takes values in float also.

 polarboolBy default, polar is set to False.
-If we set it to True, axes results in ‘polar’ projection.
+If we set it to True, axes result in a ‘polar’ projection.

 sharex or shareyaxesThe parameter is used to share the x-axis and y-axis.